csecrestjr/Login-Form/README.md

 * Clone or retrieve this Github project into a preferred folder
 * Locate and open the Login-Form solution in Visual Studio
 * Re-seed the database: In app.config explorer
- 1. A nested numbered list delete v.11.0 conection string and input local db (if no SQL exists)
+ 1. delete v.11.0 conection string and input local db (if no SQL exists)
 * Open the app file Login
 * Build and run the project on a preferred web browser
 * See .../LoginForm/Content/Test/... for additional test content